PpAaMm19945/stage-builder/public/books/My First Books/animal-friends/content.md

 # Page 9
 ![Page 9](images/page-09.png)

-NKIMA!
+MONKEY!
 The monkey likes to climb trees.

 **Ask:** Can you climb like a monkey?